vlaurin/action-ghcr-prune/README.md

 ### organization

-**Required** Name of the organisation owning the container package.
+Name of the organization owning the container package. (if empty, the packages of the authenticated user are considered)

 ### container